- Updated -

 What does it mean for an organisation that is still using Windows 7?

 End of Life (EOT) for Windows 7 menas the end of support, with no further patches released and the end of monitoring and updates.
+This means the Windows 7 will no longer receive security updates, bug fixes and any other support.

 Updates: No further patches or updates will be developed or released after the end of support (there were-almost 100 critical updates have been released in 2018.